IanApelgren/LTDBTHclone/README.md

    javac *.java

-   This shall compile all source files.
+   This will compile all source files.
 Ignore the two warnings.

 6) Enter: